 If you want to see Brave New World as a parody, John is like Miranda, because he's faced with a whole new world that holds largely sexual temptations.
 In a way, he's also like Ferdinand, what with being a man and all, which makes Lenina a promiscuous version of the virginal Miranda.
 Prospero is the authority making all this happen, so he's analogous to either a very absent God or a very present Mustapha Mond.
 As for the tricksy little spirits, Helmholtz seems benevolent and serves John well, so you could say he is like Ariel.
 On the other hand, Bernard, who totally lets his friend down, is more like Caliban.
 (Bernard is even physically deformed a little bit, just like Caliban.)

 The other Shakespeare plays provide similar analogies for John's life.
 Thinking about Othello, for example, John is much like the character of Othello, a man somewhat isolated from others because of his different skin color.
-(Othello was a black man in a white world, John is white and grew up ona Native American reservation).
+(Othello was a black man in a white world; John is white and grew up on a Native American reservation).
 We actually can't take credit for this connection, since Huxley does it himself.

 Hamlet is a great connection, too.
 In this play, Hamlet hems and haws about possibly murdering his stepfather Claudius, who is sleeping with his (Hamlet's) mother Gertrude.
 Similarly, John hates and thinks about killing Popé, the man sleeping with his (John's) mother.
 Many scholars ascribe Hamlet's behavior to an Oedipus Complex, which later we'll argue John has himself.

 You've also got Romeo and Juliet: two lovers from different families = two lovers from different worlds.
 John and Lenina often reverse these roles in some great instances of gender-bending.
-We're covering the big connections here, but of course there are many other fun things to say about John and the remaining Shakespearean works quoted in Brave New World.
+We're covering the big connections here, but of course there are many other fun things to say about John and the remaining Shakespeare works quoted in Brave New World.

-So far all our Shakespeare discussion has been a removed look at what trickery Huxley was up to when writing.
+So far, all our Shakespeare discussion has been a removed look at what trickery Huxley was up to when writing.
 But what does Shakespeare actually mean to John?
 Does he get all these connections?
 You could argue either way.
 On one hand, yes, John gets it.
 He relates the racism in the feely Three Weeks in a Helicopter to that he saw in Othello.
 He imagines himself as Romeo and Lenina as Juliet.
-He gets the new world connection with The Tempest – why else would he so aptly quote Miranda?
+He gets the new world connection with The Tempest—why else would he so aptly quote Miranda?

 On the other hand, John doesn't get it all.
 He doesn't make the connection between the racism he suffered and Othello's.
 Nor does he see that Lenina is actually the farthest thing from the virginal Juliet we could imagine.
 Most importantly, he doesn't get that the "brave new world" line is incredibly steeped in sexuality.
 He seems to be missing the (Freudian) point.

 If this is true, boy, are we in trouble.
 If John mindlessly quotes Shakespeare without understanding the rationale behind it, what is King Lear than simply more hypnopaedia?
 John wasn't indoctrinated in his sleep, but the lessons he has imbibed are equally unreflective.
 John even admits this, a little bit, himself: "These words and the strange, strange story out of which they were taken (he couldn't make head or tail of it, but it was wonderful, wonderful all the same)—they gave him a reason for hating Popé; and they made his hatred more real; they even made Popé himself more real."
 Uh-oh.
-If you need more evidence, check out Chapter Seventeen, when Mustapha asks John is he knows what a philosopher is, and John responds with a definition taken obscurely and somewhat out of context from Hamlet: "A man who dreams of fewer things than there are in heaven and earth."
+If you need more evidence, check out Chapter 17, when Mustapha asks John is he knows what a philosopher is, and John responds with a definition taken obscurely and somewhat out of context from Hamlet: "A man who dreams of fewer things than there are in heaven and earth."
 Many scholars use this line as proof that John is clueless.

 John and Love.
-And Freud.
-And Oedipus.
+(And Freud.
+And Oedipus.)

 Attractive blondes aside, John at least understands that his angsty, impassioned love for Lenina is like something out of Shakespeare.
-Unfortunately, it's also something out of Greek Tragedy and the depths of man's darkest thoughts.
+Unfortunately, it's also something out of a Greek Tragedy and the depths of man's darkest thoughts.
 It's heavy stuff, so we'll ease into it.

-The first thing we all have to ask is, "John, WHAT are you thinking?"
+The first thing we all have to ask is, "John, what are you thinking?"
 As readers, we definitely have that moment akin to calling out your best friend for dating the class player.
 For John, principled man of virtue and pillar of chastity, falling for an extremely promiscuous woman isn't reasonable.
 So we have to look for an explanation as to why he's so attracted to her.

 Possible Reason #1: Lenina is white.